When to switch a contractor to an employee agreement

 We’ve taken you through the contractor test before and you can see the entire test as a refresher below.

-This test is courtesy of the Fair Work Ombudsman.
+The text excerpt below is courtesy of the Fair Work Ombudsman.

 Of course, if a case is brought before a court then all the 9 factors will be taken into account and the court will make a definitive decision whether the worker is a contractor or employee.